Blogify/Blogify/README.md

->**Important**: This package is still in developement.
+>**Important**: This package is still in development.
 We expect to release a stable release in June 2015.

 # Blogify

-Blogify is a package to add a blog to you Laravel 5 application.
-It comes with a full admin panel with diffrent views for all user roles.
-You can generate the public controllers through the admin panel but feel free to customise it or implement it your self.
+Blogify is a package to add a blog to your Laravel 5 application.
+It comes with a full admin panel with different views for all user roles.
+You can generate the public part through an artisan command but feel free to customize it, or just create your own using or models and their scopes.

 ## Table of contents
 <ol>